Carleslc/hax-cytube-room/README.md

 1. Get your token at https://www.haxball.com/headlesstoken
 2. Run `./start.sh TOKEN` replacing `TOKEN` with your token

 The room will be open as long as you have the node process running.
 You can stop it with _Ctrl^C_.

+You can run it in detach mode with `./start.sh TOKEN &`.
+You can stop it looking for the `PID` of the `node ./src/room.js` process using `ps` and then using `kill PID`.

 ## Docker